cjtu/craterpy/README.rst

 - extracting a Region of Interest (ROI) around a crater from an image
 - analyzing ROIs using the included or user-defined statistical methods

-For a worked example of how to use acerim in a research workflow, see
+For a worked example of how to use acerim in a research workflow, see:
     /acerim/examples/example.py

 Note: This package was written with the Moon in mind, but is applicable to any